How to Make a Vibrant Preserved Moss Wall (8 Simple Steps)

 Now, in with the moss!

-After each piece is placed, make sure to give it a little push to ensure the entirety of its base has made contact with the glue down below.
+After each piece is placed, make sure to give it a little push to ensure the entirety of its base is secured into the glue.

 Now, you’ve placed everything down, right?

-They should be easy to spot if you spread your glue evenly, the bright white should shine through and let you know where to plug extra moss.
+They should be easy to spot, as the frame’s color should shine through and let you know where to plug extra moss.

-This is also a perfect time to place in any extra hardscape elements or features.
+This is also a perfect time to place in any extra smaller hardscape elements or features.

-If spaces remain, take some giblets of moss, apply a little super glue to the underside, and place into said gap.
+If any spaces remain, take some moss chunks, apply a little glue to the underside, and squeeze them into said gap.

 You made it!